 The recoverable amount of a CGU is determined based on value-in-use calculations which require the use of assumptions.
-The forecast cash flows for 2019 are based on the Board-approved budget.
-The cash flows for 2020 to 2023 have been based on extrapolating the 2019 forecast by using growth rates.
+The forecast cash flows for 2020 are based on the Board-approved budget.
+The cash flows for 2021 to 2024 have been based on extrapolating the 2020 forecast by using growth rates.
 Average growth rates of 3.20% (see below) used do not exceed the long-term average growth rates for the industries in which each CGU operates.
-The value in use model for the Precious Metals CGU incorporates significant growth representing the forecast return on the \$3.4m invested between FY16 and FY18 as part of expansion plans (excluding the \$1.8m spent purchasing property).
-The annual growth rate is expected to be higher in the initial years following completion of the project (FY20: 52%), then normalising to 3.20% in the following years.
-The pre-tax discount rate of 12.62% reflects specific risks relating to the relevant CGU.
+Terminal values of 4x to 5x were used in calculating the value-in-use for each CGU, which equates to a long-term growth rate of the company.
+The pre-tax discount rate of 11.13% reflects specific risks relating to each CGU.

-Capital European Sales Consumables Precious Metals Equipment Office (Belgium) Net Profit (% average annual growth rate) 3.20% 3.2% 3.20% 3.20%
+Capital European Sales Consumables Precious Metals Equipment Office (Belgium) Net Profit (% average annual growth rate) 3.20% 3.20% 3.20% 3.20%